About Sexually Transmissible Infections (STIs)

 Often there are no obvious symptoms, but symptoms may include:

-• pain when peeing or passing a bowel motion
+• pain / burning feeling when peeing

 • unusual discharge (fluid) from the vagina, penis or anus